PrathameshDhande22/Bloogo-App/README.md

 A Bloogo will be made using react js as frontend and FastAPI as backend, and Storing data in a MongoDB ulimately also known as FARM Stack APP.

+# Bloogo is Now on Final Stage of Development !
+# Stay Tuned For Exploring....

 **Under Development**

 ![under](https://media.giphy.com/media/EIiJp9cQ3GeEU/giphy.gif)